bandlab/Guide/encoder_setup/getting_started.md

 # Encoder Setup

+_**Please note the Chew platform does not yet support the use of external cameras or non-USB audio sources**_

-Once you have planned your event and you've chosen your broadcast kit, the final step to streaming your first Episode on Chew is your encoder.
-The encoder takes the live video and audio from your cameras and sends it to the Chew servers, where your viewers can then interact with it live.
+Once you have planned your Show and you've chosen your broadcast kit, the final step to streaming your first Show is your encoder.
+The encoder takes the live video and audio from your cameras and sends it to your broadcast servers, where your viewers can then interact with it live.

+Chew currently removes the need to use an encoder - with seamless browser-based streaming using your computer's webcam and microphone (or USB audio interface).

-You can buy dedicated hardware encoders or use a computer, laptop or even [*Chew Go Live*](http://chew.tv/guide/encoder_setup/chew_mobile_app) (our smartphone broadcast app), to stream.
+You can buy dedicated hardware encoders or use a computer, laptop or even [*Chew Go Live*](http://chew.tv/guide/encoder_setup/chew_mobile_app) (our smartphone broadcast app), to live stream.

 ## Terms